Stuart-Mouse/lead-sheets/notes.md

 also, in the future we should definitely just pass the raw `*Node` if that is the argument type that a directive accepts

+Going to probably branch further off of gon and overhaul the syntax, focus more on the lead sheets integration
+    and probably remove weird inconsistencies between how field refs and code expressions work

+but first step is changing some things here in lead sheets particularly, I want to stop passing around the script to everything and make parsing/typechecking/execution more individually usable

+disentangle execution/evaluation from allocation in pool make it easier to swap the allocator used for nodes,

+we will always have to allocate nodes, since the grammar is too complex to do everything purely on the stack
+    plus we already need temp storage for intermediates, so may as well just allocate the nodes there and make life easier

+first
+    write evaluate_node proc
+        thought this would requre factoring all the nodes out into their own typecheck routines, but the thing is, its just too damn recursive we can't really use the existing typechecking proc or factoring it any way that allows us to use it piecemeal in the way we would need to to implement an evaluate_node proc and besides, I suppose it only makes sense that typechecking is all done at the same time, rather than interleaving it with execution or evaluation

+        so wat we really want is just an execute_temp proc that uses temp storage for the results instead of the stack

+    test this with existing framework second
+    figure out how to nicely swap node allocator in script

+test run
+    switch to using evaluate and temp storage for directives and just throw away the node afterwards

+script state used during...
+    parsing
+        directives

+        pool / allocator
+            can probably just push this as context.allocator but need to be careful about that... also a bit tricky maybe to disentangle this from the stack that we allocate in the pool before the nodes?

+        lexer

+        current_parent_node
+            this can be passed as parameter, but this is cumbersome

+both typechecking and execution need access to the the variables and procedures arrays
+    for procedures, we really could just store the fn ptr, but for variables we have to be abel to sub them out, so there will always be a need for an additional indirection

+the biggest thing preventing just having a totally general 'evaluate' or 'interpret' proc that just takes a string of text input as expression and then evaluates it is that we have tied our allocation and execution (due to using the stack)
+    we could certainly just set our script's allocator to temp in order to interpret throwaway expressions, but then we still need the stack to execute those so, we should also have the option to use temp storage for our intermediate values and maybe we can even clean uip after ourselves with the whole set_watermark thing, assuming that's still in the language

+we do want to put ref to token on node after all if we do end up wanting source info for the node this will keep our nodes slimmer and the tokens are honestly not too much to hold on to
+    this would also mean we could just tokenize the entire script at once if we wanted to, which would give better locality to both our tokens and nodes

+likewise for bytecode instructions in the future, we should hold on to a pointer to the node (only in debug) so that we can, well, debug.

+regardless of whether we want to keep nodes or throw them away, we should run all expressions through the same basic pipeline of parse/typecheck/eval

+evaluate doing its own typecheck may actually work out
+    and maybe it really is better to do everything in a single traversal of the AST because we basically have either leaf nodes literals, identifiers don't call into recursive typechecking and may benefit from special coercions then there are just structural nodes like block, if, for, while and then misc like cast, subscript, dot the real tricky part is primarily gonna be the mig messy nodes like operation and procedure but maybe we can break these up in a nicer way?

+random
+    maybe we don't do declarations in eval? malleable literals don't make sense in eval neither do directives, really. but that's harmless I guess tbh, maybe even assignments don't make sense in an eval? nvm, can make sense if lvalue is external variable